raspberrychris/cryptotravellers/content/blog/10-reasons-to-buy-cardano-ada-you-need-to-know.md

 ADA has had over $1 billion USD invested into its blockchain technology since inception - The smart contracts integrated within the ledger function without any downtime while also being able to interact flexibly with other blockchains like Bitcoin - There have been no successful hacks against coins built on their platform thus far.

+## 1. Empowering individuals over unaccountable structures

+Cardano exists to redistribute power from unaccountable structures to individuals – and be an enabling force for positive change and progress.

-## Its a 3rd Gen Crypto Currency
+## 2. Its a 3rd Gen Crypto Currency

- 1. **Cardano is a third generation cryptocurrency that uses Haskell code** and has a team of expert engineers.
+**Cardano is a third generation cryptocurrency that uses Haskell code** and has a team of expert engineers.

- 2. **Its Secure, scalable and Easy to build on**
+## 3. Easy to Develop for

- 3. **The ADA altcoin was designed to be secure, scalable, and easy for developers to build on.**
+**The ADA altcoin was designed to be secure, scalable, and easy for developers to build on.**

+## 4. Created from Scientific Philosophy

- 4. **Cardano's blockchain is the first one created from scientific philosophy**- it's been peer reviewed by leading academics in cryptography
+**Cardano's blockchain is the first one created from scientific philosophy**- it's been peer reviewed by leading academics in cryptography

+## 5. Can be traded on 20 different exchanges worldwide

- 5. **The ADA token can be traded on more than 20 different exchanges** around the world
+**The ADA token can be traded on more than 20 different exchanges** around the world

+## 6. Backed by IOHK

- 6. **It's backed by an international organisation called IOHK** which employs some of the best minds in computer science today.
+**It's backed by an international organisation called IOHK** which employs some of the best minds in computer science today.

+## 7. Security, Decentralisation & Scalability

- 7. **There are three core principles behind Cardano**: security, decentralization, and scalability- all of which are necessary for any cryptocurrency to succeed long term.
+**There are three core principles behind Cardano**: security, decentralization, and scalability- all of which are necessary for any cryptocurrency to succeed long term.

- 8. **You can buy ADA tokens with USD** through many major exchanges like Coinbase or Bittrex (or you could just use Ethereum).
+**You can buy ADA tokens with USD** through many major exchanges like Coinbase or Bittrex (or you could just use Ethereum).

+## 8. Authentication of medicine

- 9. **Authentication of Pharmaceuticals** - The World Health Organization estimates that plenty of medicines sold online can be categorized as fake or substandard; however, **blockchain provides a solution by authenticating pharmaceutical products** so doctors have more confidence in their prescriptions when writing them out to patients who need life-saving medication such as chemotherapy treatments.
+**Authentication of Pharmaceuticals** - The World Health Organization estimates that plenty of medicines sold online can be categorized as fake or substandard; however, **blockchain provides a solution by authenticating pharmaceutical products** so doctors have more confidence in their prescriptions when writing them out to patients who need life-saving medication such as chemotherapy treatments.

+## 9. Daedalus

-10. **Cardano ADA's Wallet Daedalus is a universal advanced wallet** which allows trading, exchanges and crypto to fiat transactions.
+**Cardano ADA's Wallet Daedalus is a universal advanced wallet** which allows trading, exchanges and crypto to fiat transactions.
 ADA can be used on other wallets such as the Yoroi, Ledge and Trezor (Model T) wallet.

 ## 10. Recognised by Swiss Lawmakers